Contact us for more information on managing your pay per click campaigns. Be sure to ask about our pay for performance pricing.

-However, instead of allowing these errors to go to waste, why not do some work on your website to increase the prospect of these errors turning into conversions?
+However, instead of allowing these errors to go to waste, why not do some work on your website to increase the prospect of turning errors into conversions?

 Make something positive out of what could potentially be a huge loss of business by redesigning the look, feel and tone of the error message that the Internet user is presented with.